c4cs/c4cs.github.io/_commands/tools/apropos.md

 #### `apropos STRING_ARGUMENT`

-Outputs a list of entrys in the what is data base that contain the the string argument
+Outputs a list of entries in the what is data base that contain the the string argument

 ~~~ bash
 $ apropos whoami